Abolfazl2647/podcastify/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+### Documentation

+this project built using the follwing libs as you can find them in `package.json`

+`axios`, `tanstack-query`, `typescript`, `redux/tookit`, `context-api`, `createPortl`.

+## Folder Structor

+# api

+this folder has all the api required to request data from the server it has podcasts, posts and auth folders conresponding each endpoint

+# app

+app the routing and main components and live in this section we have route group for `/panel` including

+`/` for login page
+`/books` for login posts page
+`/podcasts` for products page

+# components

+all ui peaces live in this folder including modal, tab, global card or buttons and etc.

+`tabs` component in this section using React Context api to provide capsulating logic which is very good for developers who tired of create and using `useState` hand handling `activeIndex` to makes the currnet tab active.

+`modal` this component powered by `createPortal` feature of react. we do this to achive the animation boundaries of modal opening and closing.

+# config

+all the config of the website such as list of menu.

+# hooks

+all global hooks including some custom hooks that help us using the `tanstack-query` hooks in very much cleaner way.

+# icons

+some icons and previusly build using `svgr` library with cli command.

+# layout

+main building block of website such as `Header`, `Footer`, `Aside`.

+# modules

+this folder is a bit tricky.
+this component is similar to `components` folder bug includes a major component that ca act like complex UI that consider important part of the UI. like player they kinda give meaning to UI they nor consider `components` neither `page`.

+# service

+all service like axios.
+`axios` service works like a middleware for all requests and if `refreshToken` expires it automaticaly update the `refreshToekn` the re-fetch the faild requests.

+# store

+redux store is here.
+i try to use redux for global purposes. fortunately the was simple and its no complicated. maybe it can get complicated in future use.

+# utils

+only helper `function`